bitcoin-dot-org/Bitcoin.org/en/full-node.md

 connection.

 <div class="box" markdown="1">
-*Choose one of the following options*
+*To continue, choose one of the following options*

 1. To install the Bitcoin Core Graphical User Interface (GUI), type the following line and proceed to the [Bitcoin Core GUI](#ubuntu-gui)